 Haryana: Will Dushyant support Hooda, the man who jailed his grandfather

-New Delhi, Oct 25: The Dushyant Chautala led Jannayak Janata Party (JJP) today holds the key to power in Haryana.
+New Delhi, Oct 25: The Dushyant Chautala-led Jannayak Janata Party (JJP) today holds the key to power in Haryana.

-Politics is nothing new to Dushyant, whose great grandfather was Devi Lal and father Om Prakash Chautala.
+Politics is nothing new to Dushyant, whose great grandfather was Devi Lal and grandfather Om Prakash Chautala.
 Born in 1988, he is the son of Ajay Chautala and Naina Singh Chautala.

 By winning ten seats, he proved that he is the claimant to the Devi Lal legacy.
 He beat the INLD in almost every seat.
 The INLD is led by his uncle and was founded by Devi Lal.